 At Barley Fields Primary, we aim to give all children a strong understanding of the world around them whilst acquiring specific skills and knowledge to help them to think scientifically.
 We plan our teaching themes around the three scientific disciplines; Biology, Chemistry and Physics.
 We want children to gain an understanding of scientific processes and an awareness of the uses and implications of Science, today and for the future.

-Our Science Curriculum is high quality, well thought out and planned to demonstrate progression.
-We measure the impact of our curriculum through the following methods:
+In addition, we measure the impact of our curriculum through the following methods:

 - A reflection on standards achieved against the planned outcomes;

 - A celebration of learning for each term which demonstrates progression across the school (Curriculum Floor book);

 - Tracking of knowledge in pre and post learning activities;

 - Pupil discussions about their learning (Pupil Voice);

 - The annual tracking of standards across the curriculum.
 In KS1 and KS2